PeterSenpai/302-project/README.md

 <br/><br/>

 ## Documentation and notes
-Our preliminary project development plan, description of the tech stack, and meeting notes are all located in the `/documents-and-notes/` directory of this repo.
+Our features document, preliminary project development plan, description of the tech stack, and meeting notes are all located in the `/documents-and-notes/` directory of this repo.

 <br/><br/>